-- 5.30 Transport: Local villages (on the A12) currently suffer from heavy traffic flows, particularly heavy goods vehicles and this leads to problems of community severance, noise and other quality of life concerns.
-This is considered to be a local effect, and will require further assessment at detailed planning stage were the site to be developed. - 5.31 There could be effects on national road infrastructure through increased congestion and disruption of traffic on some of main regional routes (for example the A12 and the A14).
-These effects will be most prominent during the construction phase, but may also have impacts during the operational and decommissioning phases.
-However, these issues are primarily localised and can likely be mitigated, provided the design includes transportation management plans, green travel plans and consideration of alternatives to road for the transport of large loads (for example, transport by sea).
-Nevertheless, further studies should be undertaken by the developer.
+5.31 Transport: Local villages (on the A12) currently suffer from heavy traffic flows, particularly heavy goods vehicles and this leads to problems of community severance, noise and other quality of life concerns.
+This is considered to be a local effect, and will require further assessment at detailed planning stage were the site to be developed.

-34 Bezdek, R.H. and Wendling, R.M.
+35 Bezdek, R.H. and Wendling, R.M.
 (2006) 'The impacts of nuclear facilities on property values and other factors in the surrounding communities', Int.
 J. Nuclear Governance, Economy and Ecology, Vol. 1, No. 1, pp.122-144